VidyaConsultancy/todoapp-react/Theory.md

 5. Link reducer(s) with the store
 6. Connect components with the store
 7. Dispatch action(s)/action creator(s) from the connected components
+8. Get state in component from the store

 ### Redux Store parts
 - **reducer** is a function that get two parameters `state` and `action`.
 Based on action it manipulates the state and returns the updated state.